Understanding Aadhaar Security and Data Protection

 Locking and Unlocking Your Biometrics for Added Control

 You have the power to lock your biometric information (fingerprints and iris scans) through the UIDAI website or mobile app.
-When your biometrics are locked, no one, not even you, can use your fingerprints or iris scans for authentication.
+When your biometrics are locked, neither you nor anyone else can use your fingerprints or iris scans for authentication.
 This adds a powerful layer of security.
-If you need to use a service that requires biometric authentication, you can simply unlock them temporarily and then lock them again once you’re finished.
+If you need to use a service that requires biometric authentication, you can simply unlock them temporarily and then lock them again once you&#8217re finished.

 Checking Your Aadhaar History: Seeing Where Your Aadhaar Has Been Used

 The Aadhaar system allows you to view your authentication history.
 This means you can see a record of every time your Aadhaar has been used for authentication, including the date, time, and the type of service.
-Regularly checking this history is a smart practice, as it helps you keep track of your Aadhaar usage and quickly spot any activity that you don’t recognise or approve of.
+Regularly checking this history is a smart practice, as it helps you keep track of your Aadhaar usage and quickly identify any unrecognized or unauthorized activity.

 What to Do if You Suspect a Problem